If you have a question you want answered, please send them to us at our usual email address: [email protected].

 As a director, you may also be eligible to put yourself into ‘furlough’ and claim 80% of your salary.
 You must not provide any services on behalf of the company, however.

 There’s no VAT to pay until at least June.
 So don’t pay VAT now though but do be aware it’s likely you’ll need to pay by March 2021.
 Do prepare and submit your returns in the usual way.

 Instalments due in July 2020 will now not be payable until January 2021.

 For other taxes e.g. Corporation Tax if your business is impacted, you can arrange to pay over a longer time period.
 Given current pressures, it’s likely the qualification criteria will be simple.
 Call 0800 0159 559 – but lines will be busy so perhaps try calling at a later date if your next payment isn’t due for several months.
-When you get through, you’ll have to explain why you are affected and then agree a deferred payment plan based on what you now expect to be able to afford.
-It will be sensible to check with your Clever accountant what your liabilities are, allowing for the changes to VAT above, before calling.
+When you get through, you’ll have to explain why you are affected and then agree on a deferred payment plan based on what you now expect to be able to afford.
+It will be sensible to check with your dedicated accountant at Clever Accounts what your liabilities are, allowing for the changes to VAT above, before calling.
 Please note that HMRC will want to make these agreements with you, not your accountant.